Who Has the Right of Way in Florida?

 On the Highway

 On Florida highways with multiple lanes you can pass another vehicle on the right or on the left, provided you do so in a safe manner in a proper lane.
-You must signal before changing lanes.
+Under Florida's right of way laws, you must signal before changing lanes.
 You must signal before merging into a lane in front of another car and must leave adequate space so as not to impede that car.

 Passing on two-lane roads is much more dangerous.
 There are a variety of rules to follow when passing on a two-lane road.
 For instance, you may not cross solid lines to pass in this way.
 When you pass another car on a two-lane road, you must signal before passing and before merging back in.
 You also should alert the other driver to your intent to pass by flashing your lights or tapping your horn.
 You also must time your pass so that you don’t come within 200 feet of any oncoming traffic.